SPUR is a 6 month virtual residency to support the next generation of young artists, made up of graduating students of 2020.

 The artwork developed during the 6-month programme will form a collective exhibition on a virtual platform specifically developed for the project, supported by a network of art spaces across the UK including London, Nottingham and Bristol.

-Generously supported by Arts Council England, Arts University Bournemouth, School of Visual Arts New York and Liverpool John Moores.
+SPUR is generously supported by Arts Council England, Chaos Magic, D-Unit, Arts University Bournemouth, Liverpool John Moores University, Cursor, WARP, School of Visual Arts New York, Resolume and Palfrey

 SPUR has been produced by: